Home > Desserts > Hungarian Chocolate And Hazelnut Cake (Esterhazy Torte)

 Instruction image for Chocolate And Hazelnut Layer Cake 06

-1. Add the sugar, cocoa powder, flour, corn starch, and salt into a large mixing bowl and use a whisk to combine.
+1. Add the sugar, cocoa powder, corn starch and salt into a large mixing bowl and use a whisk to combine.

-2. Add the egg yolks and about 1 cup of the warmed milk and whisk until well combined.
-Add the remaining milk and combine.
+2. Add the egg yolks and whisk before adding all of the warmed milk and whisk until well combined.

 Instruction image for Chocolate And Hazelnut Layer Cake 07